You are here:

 Think about all pupils, not just your child

-As a governor, you're responsible for the progress and wellbeing of all of the pupils at the school, so keep this at the forefront of your mind in meetings.
+As a governor, you're responsible for the progress and wellbeing of all pupils at the school, so keep this at the forefront of your mind in meetings.

-It may feel helpful to view issues through the lens of your own child, but as a governor, you must rely on a wide range of sources to make decisions and hold the headteacher to account.
-These include high-quality, objective data and the views of many stakeholders including pupils, staff, parents and the community.
-This is set out in the Governance Handbook (page 9).
+You must rely on a wide range of sources to make decisions and hold the headteacher to account.
+These include high-quality, objective data and the views of pupils, staff, parents and the community.
+This is set out in the Governance Handbook (page 13).

 - Do remember that you're acting in the interests of the whole pupil body